shobrook/redshift/README.md

 Redshift is a vibe debugger for Python.
 When a breakpoint is hit, you can ask questions like:

 - "Why is this function returning null?"
-- "How many items are in `array`?"
+- "How many items in `array` are strings?"
 - "Which condition made the loop break?"
-- "Why isn't training loss decreasing?"

 An agent will navigate the call stack, inspect variables, and look at your code to figure out an answer.
-Think of this as Claude Code but for debugging.
+Think of it like Claude Code but for debugging.

 ![Demo](./demo.gif)